 To keep it simple, this movie was great!
 There was nothing wrong with this movie, and I am glad Pixar decided to make an original film after a decade of mostly sequels and prequels.
 The animation was absolutely stunning, and the expression of love and value was really touching.
 This movie makes you cry like any other Pixar movie, and it is the perfect family movie to watch.

 When I saw the trailers, I was a bit scared.
 I thought the character models looked too funky and that the plot would be rather bland.
 But when I watched it, I was surprised at how good this movie actually was!
-The detail to animation blew me away.
+The detail in the animation blew me away.
 The abstract design of the soul dimension was so fascinating and interesting to watch.
 The antagonist was funny.
-All the characters were well developed and written.
+All the characters were well-developed and written.
 Everything was just so pleasing to watch.
-I liked its message on life and how we live to enjoy it.
-However, it's message was not too predictable like other movies.
+I liked its message about life and how we live to enjoy it.
+However, its message was not too predictable like other movies.
 It showed the difference between a passion and an obsession.
 It showed that we can follow our passion and enjoy it, but we should not let it distract us from the other things to enjoy in life.
 Watching this movie really made me feel better about my life and the choices I make in life.
 I would definitely put this on my top 10 favorite Pixar movies.
-However, I would not say that is a movie all ages can watch since it revolves around the concept of DEATH, but other than that, this movie is great, and I recommend watching it.
+However, I would not say that it is a movie all ages can watch since it revolves around the concept of DEATH, but other than that, this movie is great, and I recommend watching it.

-The cars trilogy is mediocre at best but I thought the second installment was pretty good.
+The Cars trilogy is mediocre at best, but I thought the second installment was pretty good.
 Unlike the other two, this one has an original story which expands on the original.
-It's way more intense and action-packed than the other two, which is good becuase those were way too boring.
+It's way more intense and action-packed than the other two, which is good because those were way too boring.
 And let's be real, what is better between a spy-thriller and basic Formula One?
-Another difference is that in this movie, the fact that the characters are cars actually matter, because it's part of the story.
+Another difference is that in this movie, the fact that the characters are cars actually matters because it's part of the story.
 In the other two, you could make the characters human and it wouldn't change a thing.